vaxilu/x-ui/README_EN.md

 # X-UI

 [CN](./README.md)| EN
-X-UI is a webUI pannel based on Xray-core which supports multi protocols and multi users
+X-UI is a webUI panel based on Xray-core which supports multi protocols and multi users
 This project is a fork of [vaxilu&#39;s project](https://github.com/vaxilu/x-ui),and it is a experiental project which used by myself for learning golang
 For some basic usages,please visit my [blog post](https://coderfan.net/how-to-use-x-ui-pannel-to-set-up-proxies-for-bypassing-gfw.html)
+If you need more language options ,please open a issue and let me know that

 # changes
+- 2022.08.11：Support multi users on the same port;add CPU limit exceed  alert
+- 2022.07.28：Add acme standalone mode for cert issue；add  mechanism to keep X-UI alive even there exist crashes
+- 2022.07.24：Add base path auto generate feature for security;add traffice reset automatically;add device alert
+- 2022.07.21：Add more translations;add restart/stop xray service in Web panel
+- 2022.07.11：Add time expiration notify for each inbound;add traffic limit notify for each inbound;add get url link command/inbound copy command in telegram bot
+- 2022.07.03：Add transport options in Trojan protocol;restruct Telegram bot for convenience
 - 2022.06.19：Add shadowsocks 2022 Ciphers,add inbounds search,traffic clear function in WebUI
 - 2022.05.14：Add Telegram bot commands,support enable/disable/delete/status check
 - 2022.04.25：Add SSH login notify